Tackling childhood obesity with big data and dynamic simulation modelling

 Funding for this research has been provided from the Australian Government’s Medical Research Future Fund (MRFF).
 The MRFF provides funding to support health and medical research and innovation, with the objective of improving the health and wellbeing of Australians.
 MRFF funding has been provided to The Australian Prevention Partnership Centre under the MRFF Boosting Preventive Health Research Program.
 Further information on the MRFF is available at www.health.gov.au/mrff.

-An interim fact sheet for the Diabetes in Pregnancy modelling work has been developed with the support of the Prevention Centre’s communications team
+- An interim fact sheet for the Diabetes in Pregnancy modelling work has been developed.

 - Freebairn, L. Harnessing advances in simulation modelling to explore the complex issue of diabetes in pregnancy.
 Presentation at Diabetes in Pregnancy Forum hosted by ACT Health and University of Canberra.
 17 August 2018.
 Canberra